Cyber2525/Analyst-GPT/README.md

 # Analyst-GPT
 Analyst detects scams, manipulation and bias

+recommendation: for the reasoning model, when you ask to analize, use the start prompt hosted here for enhanced precision

 issues:
 - [Not my side] Analyst is only suitable for Claude 3.7 (otherwise you may face big surprises)